 Please see our Information Asset Register (opens in a new window) for details of what information we hold, the basis for processing the information, how long we keep your data and who we may share it with and why.
 The register is divided into service areas enabling you to search it more easily.

 How do we protect your information?

-We'll do what we can to make sure we hold records about you (on paper and electronically) in a secure way, and we'll only make them available to those who have a right to see them.
+We will do what we can to make sure we hold records about you (on paper and electronically) in a secure way, and we will only make them available to those who have a right to see them.
 Examples of our security include:

 - Encryption, meaning that information is hidden so that it cannot be read without special knowledge (such as a password).
-This is done with a secret code or what's called a 'cypher'.
-The hidden information is said to then be 'encrypted'.
+This is done with a secret code or what is called a cypher.
+The hidden information is said to then be encrypted

-- Pseudonymisation, meaning that we'll use a different name so we can hide parts of your personal information from view.
-This means that someone outside of the Council could work on your information for us without ever knowing it was yours.
+- Pseudonymisation, meaning that we will use a different name so we can hide parts of your personal information from view.
+This means that someone outside of the Council could work on your information for us without ever knowing it was yours

 - Regular testing of our technology and ways of working including keeping up to date on the latest security updates (commonly called patches).

 The majority of personal information is stored on systems in the UK.
 But there are some occasions where your information may leave the UK either in order to get to another organisation or if it is stored in a system outside of the EU.

 We have additional protections on your information if it leaves the UK ranging from secure ways of transferring data to ensuring we have a robust contract in place with that third party.